ibiscum/Node.js-Design-Patterns-Fourth-Edition/10-testing/14-unit-test-dependency-injection/README.md

-# 13-unit-test-mock-other-modules
+# 14-unit-test-dependancy-injection

-Demonstrates how to mock internal or third-party modules
+Demonstrates how to test dependancy injection

 ## Run

 To run the example launch:

 ```
-node --test  --experimental-test-module-mocks
+node --test
 ```